Please reach us at rareiguanas@gmail.com if you cannot find an answer to your question.

 Registry records are intended to support ownership documentation, not establish legal ownership by themselves.

-IDR is designed to support recovery efforts by providing a documented ownership record that may be referenced if a diamond is recovered or identified.
+IDR is designed to support recovery efforts by providing a time-stamped digital ownership record that may be referenced if a diamond is recovered or identified.

-IDR does not guarantee recovery, but documented records can be helpful in loss or theft situations.
+While IDR cannot guarantee recovery, documented records can be valuable in loss or theft situations and may help establish ownership when it matters most.

 Yes.
 IDR takes privacy and data security seriously.